cloudcomputingcurricula/Cloud-Computing-Curricula/Contributions.md

 ### Videos
-* [GCP Essentials](/Content/GCPEssentials.md) A series of 4 to 9 minute videos focusing on introductory level GCP, including topics such as compute options, serverless computing, machine learning, and data storage.
+* [GCP Essentials](/Content/GCPEssentials.md) (FCC) A series of 4 to 9 minute videos focusing on introductory level GCP, including topics such as compute options, serverless computing, machine learning, and data storage.
 (Introduction, videos, Cloud Console)